pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-tests.md

 - Keep test names descriptive (they don't need comments)
 - Document helpers with complete docstrings

+### Logging

+- **DO NOT** use logging statements (info, debug) in test methods
+- **ONLY** use logging for error/warning/critical messages when necessary for debugging or tracking failures
+- Test names should be descriptive enough that info logs are redundant
+- Remove informational logs that just repeat what the test name already describes

 ---

 ## WHAT NOT TO DO